christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HibernationReports/hr000-readme.txt

 Hibernation Report 006 - MIDAS Best Current Practices
 -----------------------------------------------------
    This hibernation report describes some minor concepts by examplifying them.
-   Current version is 3.0, it will not be updated again (it's a "snapshot") However, it might achieve version 3.1, when it will be translated
+   Current version is 3.1, it will not be updated again (it's a "snapshot")

 Hibernation Report 007 - New Concept Paper of SrrTrains v0.01
 -------------------------------------------------------------